namehillsoftware/projectBlue/README.md

 ### An alternative, open source streaming music client for [JRiver Media Center](http://jriver.com/).

+project blue is a streaming audio client for JRiver Media Center (http://jriver.com/).
+Stream your favorite music and audio from your JRiver Media Center wherever you are!

-It's features include:
+Its features include:

-- Reliable streaming from your home server running JRiver Media Center
+* Reliable streaming from your home server running JRiver Media Center via an intuitive layout.
-- Caching of audio files during playback
+* Caching of audio files during playback.
-- Synchronize audio from a JRMC server to device
+* Synchronize audio from JRMC server to device.
-- Play local files when present and metadata match
+* Play local files when present and metadata match.
-- Updates server with now playing information
+* Updates server with playback statistics.
+* Edit and update playlists through Now Playing.
-- Interfaces with Bluetooth remote control clients
+* Interfaces with Bluetooth remote control clients.
+* Android TV Support
+* ~~Supports Android Auto (beta)~~ NOT supported due to strict Google Play requirements.
-- Interfaces with apps that implement the Scrobble Droid interface (Simple Last.fm Scrobbler is my scrobbler of choice) for scrobbling to Last.fm or Libre.fm
+* Interfaces with apps that implement the Scrobble Droid interface (Simple Last.fm Scrobbler is my scrobbler of choice) for scrobbling to Last.fm or Libre.fm
-- Intuitive layout
-- Android Auto support (beta)

 Download on the [Google Play Store](https://play.google.com/store/apps/details?id=com.lasthopesoftware.bluewater)